-Courses with the following grades will not be considered as successfully completed:
+Courses with the following grades will not be considered as successfully completed and therefore will impact the calculation of cum GPA and pace of progressions at the end of the semester:

 '''

-"F" (failure),
+"F" - FAILURE

-"I" (incomplete), and
+"I" - INCOMPLETE

-"W" (withdrawal)
+"W" - WITHDRAWAL

 '''

 Repeated Courses

 A student can repeat a course until s/he receives a passing grade of a D or better.
 The consequence is that s/he is using up her or his Pell eligibility that is needed to obtain a bachelor degree.
 The repeated course is counted in the calculation of hours attempted and completed hours earned (67%) and for the time frame (150%).
 A student may attempt a previously passed course a second time and still be eligible for financial aid.
 However, a student will not receive financial aid after the second attempt of the same course.